 Played with in Son Of The Warp.
 A Lord of Change sent to mentor Joseph tries to invoke this by taking the appearance of Chiron.
 Joseph actually finds this uncomfortable, and instead orders the daemon to take the form of Winston Churchill.

 Defied by Havoc, Discord's father, in the Dark World Series of the Pony POV Series.
 Rancor, Discord's little sister, says He was going to drop her off personally using an Avatar, but didn't because He was outright trying to avoid this trope and couldn't decide if His pony Avatar was still scary due to being 'outdated' or more scary due to Uncanny Valley.
 Considering He's the Anthropomorphic Personification of Mass Hysteria, this makes sense.
+During Starlight's trial, He assumes the form of an alicorn version of Starlight, but this is less for her comfort and more to appeal to her ego trying to win her soul.

-God in The Prince Of Egypt manifests Himself as a burning bush.
+God in The Prince of Egypt manifests Himself as a burning bush.
 He also speaks to Moses with Moses' own voice.
 There's some precedent for that in the novelization.

-In Disney's The Return of Jafar, Jafar's true form of a huge red Genie is too much for thief Abis Mal, so Jafar spends most of the film looking as he did while human.
+In Disney's Aladdin: The Return of Jafar, Jafar's true form of a huge red Genie is too much for thief Abis Mal, so Jafar spends most of the film looking as he did while human.
 Which only helped a little, since let's face it, even human Jafar is pretty damn intimidating.

 Films — Live-Action

 One of the Sufficiently Advanced Aliens in Contact takes the form of Eleanore Arroway's dead father in order to be able to talk to her.
 The Caribbean beach upon which they hold said conversation is also an example of this trope.
 Everything she saw outside the capsule after entering the second wormhole was previously shown in the film, implying that she was in some kind of VR from that point until she was returned.
-The alien's "unfocused" form implies that it's a tall Gray Alien, similar to the one in Close Encounters Of The Third Kind.
+The alien's "unfocused" form implies that it's a tall Gray Alien, similar to the one in Close Encounters of the Third Kind.

-In Mr Destiny, Fate itself manifests to Jim Belushi as a bartender who looks a lot like Michael Caine.
+In Mr. Destiny, Fate itself manifests to Jim Belushi as a bartender who looks a lot like Michael Caine.

 This trope is the entire point of the Metatron's existence in Dogma.